-This non-degree School Nurse License Program is designed to build upon undergraduate education and to prepare the school nurse to be an effective member of the professional school community.
-This online program requires 15-17 semester credit hours with courses taught by both the Nursing Program and the College of Education.
+This non-degree School Nurse License Online Program is designed to build upon the baccalaureate nursing education and prepare the school nurse to be an effective member of the professional school community.
+This online program requires 15-17 semester credit hours with courses taught by both faculty in the YSU Centofanti School of Nursing and the Beeghly College of Education.

 All nursing applicants must meet the following requirements: